YaskawaEurope/mlx-examples/source/examples/functions/McePosTable/index.md

 and consumes more PLC resources.

 {{< note warning >}}
-If you decide to increase `NR_OF_INSTANCES` you need to pay close attention on not overfilling the MotoLogix command buffer (see `MLxxInternalData`).
+If you decide to increase `POSTABLE_CMDS_UBOUND` you need to pay close attention on not overfilling the MotoLogix command buffer (see `MLxxInternalData`).
 {{< /note >}}

 We start by creating the (global) variables for the interface data.